CamerenGreen/Dusk-Tempo/README.md

 Run the script using the following command:

-python Interval_Timer.py
+"python Interval_Timer.py"

 Example

 - Total Intervals: 4
 - Interval Times: 30, 60, 30, 60

 This setup will create a session with four intervals, alternating between 30 seconds and 60 seconds.
 The background color will change between red and green as the intervals progress.
+I suggest if you're using it as a workout or interval for resting and working to have your resting interval be the first number you put in, followed by the working time interval.

+Example

+- Total Intervals: 10
+- Interval Times: 600, 3600

+This setup would have your rest time last for 10 minutes and then a work interval for an hour